UPDATED October 13, 2021, Original Post: July 13, 2018 DUI, Field Sobriety Test

-If you are pulled over while you are driving, you may face searches or tests to make sure you are not driving under the influence of alcohol or drugs.
-Failing these tests can lead to criminal charges and even suffering the consequences of a conviction.
+If you are pulled over for suspicion of driving while intoxicated (DWI), you may face searches or tests to make sure you are not driving under the influence of alcohol or drugs.
+Failing these field sobriety tests can lead to DWI charges and even suffering the consequences of a DWI conviction.

 There’s something you might not know, though – these tests don’t have to be taken in the first place.